 Buoyed by this success, in 2017, we embarked on another marathon endurance test, this time with two caravans and a motorhome on a 5,000-mile trip to Northern Finland inside the Arctic Circle.
 The circumstances there could not have been more different from those in the Red Centre of Australia but once again they took everything in their stride, proving that they are genuine go anywhere and do anything vehicles.

-Watch Part One of our Arctic Adventure feature video below and then move to our YouTube channel to see Part Two and our day by day playlist of the trip.
+Watch Part One of our Arctic Adventure feature video below and then move to our YouTube channel to see Part Two

 The most recent long-distance travel challenge saw us set off on a 5,000-mile intercontinental caravan and motorhome adventure.

 This time the company took two caravans and and one motorhome from the company’s South Bristol production facility, across Europe, over the Bosporus strait in Turkey and into Asia as far as the coast of the Black Sea and then back again.
 In total, this marathon journey took 21 days to complete and saw the team visit 21 countries in the process.

 Other than the distances involved, the main obstacles on this journey were man-made.
 Variable road conditions, unpredictable local driving habits and overly bureaucratic border controls at times made this the most challenging expedition to date.

 Watch Part One of our Bristol to Bosphorus Challenge feature video here and then move to our You Tube channel to see Part Two

 Bristol to the Bosphorus - Part 1